thorGabe123/MLOps/reports/README.md

 >
 > Answer:

-We implemented monitoring for the deployment.
-We implemented a SLO, in which a warning is sent if the response time is over 10ms for more than 20% of the requests.
-Furthermore was a alert set if there were more than 10 request in a second.
+To keep a close eye on our deployment, we set up monitoring measures.
+We established a Service Level Objective (SLO) to ensure smooth performance, triggering a warning if the response time exceeds 10 milliseconds for over 20% of the requests.
+This helps us catch any potential slowdowns and address them promptly.
+Additionally, we put in place an alert system that notifies us if there are more than 10 requests in a second.
+This quick alert helps us stay on top of sudden spikes in demand or unexpected activity, allowing us to respond swiftly and maintain a reliable and responsive deployment for our users.

 ### Question 24